creat89/SummTriver/README.md

 To run you have to go to SummTriver_src and run with perl summTriver_Exp.perl [config.xml]

 There is a working example in the repository.
-A new wiki is available (here)[https://github.com/creat89/SummTriver/wiki] and will be expanded in the future.
+A new wiki is available in https://github.com/creat89/SummTriver/wiki and will be expanded in the future.

+# How to cite?

 If you use this program, please cite it with: